-Lifespan of the weapon has to be no less than 10,000 shots, muzzle device placed at the end of the barrel must allow quick attachment a suppressor.
-Barrel must be easily (not quick) exchangeable in field and the rifle has to be coated in Khaki, Flat Dark Earth, Grey or Sand color.
-Those were basic terms.
-Team of engineers from Fabryka Broni Łucznik-Radom and Wojskowa Akademia Techniczna (WAT) composed of: Paweł Madej (FB), Janusz Pawlak (FB), Joanna Romanowska (FB lead engineer), Łukasz Szmit (WAT), Ryszard Woźniak (WAT) and Mirosław Zahor (WAT) developed concept of new weapon and start the work.
-Effect of their work is six 7.62 mm x 51 NATO rifles with 16 inch (406 mm) and 20 inch (508 mm) barrels, in DMR version (20”) and precision support weapon for airborne and airmobile units (16”) based on MSBS-5,56 rifle, but lay far from concept that was made two years ago, yet still fulfilling all of the terms determined by MOD as a potential replacement of SVD rifles.
+Team of Fabryka Broni Łucznik-Radom and Wojskowa Akademia Techniczna (WAT) engineers was composed of Paweł Madej (FB), Janusz Pawlak (FB), Joanna Romanowska (FB lead engineer), Łukasz Szmit (WAT), Ryszard Woźniak (WAT) and Mirosław Zahor (WAT).
+They developed a concept of new weapon system and started initial works.
+The outcome of this project is total of six 7.62 mm NATO rifles with 16 inch (406 mm) and 20 inch (508 mm) barrels in two variants.
+The first is DMR with 20 in barrel and the second is precision support weapon for airmobile units (16”).
+Both are based on MSBS-5,56 rifle but are quite far from the basic assumptions from 2016.
+Yet, they still meet MOD requirements for potential replacement of SVD rifles.

-Weapon „in flesh” makes better sensation than in the photos.
-We have to admit that that project is simply pretty and can be liked.
-Ergonomically they are same as MSBS so there is no point to write here about how they are operated.
-Aluminum stock of 20-inch rifle is quite comfortable and can be adjusted in great range and additional monopod for stability can be attached.
-Unfortunately, we had no opportunity to shoot the rifles, but we count that in the future we will have opportunity to test it out on the range.
+We have to admit that the design is simply neat and can be liked.
+From the ergonomics side they are as same as MSBS so there is no point to how they work.
+Aluminum stock of 20-inch DMR is comfortable and can be adjusted in great range.
+Also, additional monopod for stability can be attached.
+Unfortunately, we had no opportunity to shoot, but we hope that in the future we will have opportunity to take them to the range.
 For now, we were told that they work well and there is not much to complain about.
-Well, we have to be patient and we count on the favor of the FB Łucznik-Radom in case of checking personally those rifles.
-Maybe till the end of 2018 or in the first quarter of 2019 engineers will successfully make prototype of both versions of MSBS-7,62N and conduct factory tests.
+Maybe in the end of 2018 or in the 1Q2019 the prototype MSBS-7,62N will be available for testing. and conduct factory tests.